DallasMorningNews/hexnet/README.md

 #ST_Hexnet

-A PL/pgSQL function that will create hexagonal bins of side length X bounding a collection of polygon geometry.
+A PL/pgSQL function that will create hexagonal bins of a specified side length bounding a collection of polygon geometries.

 ```PostgreSQL
 SELECT * FROM ST_Hexnet(side_length, 'geometry_table', 'geometry_column', SRID);